 In subsequent years the student body grew rapidly, and in 1953 the seminary—with enrollment now at 250—moved to the newly constructed Payton Hall on Oakland Avenue, its first and now iconic building at the center of the Pasadena campus.

-In the 70 years since its founding, Fuller Theological Seminary has become a place of rich diversity and theological leadership beyond what its founders could ever have imagined.
-Now the largest multidenominational seminary in the world, Fuller's nearly 4,000 students come from 90 countries and 110 denominations.
-Two schools covering four major disciplines––theology, intercultural studies, psychology, and marriage and family therapy––allow Fuller to offer a full range of master's and doctoral programs to students in Pasadena, Houston, and Arizona, as well as online to students across the country and around the world.
+In the 75 years since its founding, Fuller Theological Seminary has become a place of rich diversity and theological leadership beyond what its founders could ever have imagined.
+Fuller's nearly 3,500 students come from more than 75 countries and 110 denominations.
+Two schools covering four major disciplines––theology, intercultural studies, psychology, and marriage and family therapy––allow Fuller to offer a full range of master’s and doctoral programs to students in Pasadena, Houston, and Arizona, as well as online to students across the country and around the world.
 More than 44,000 alumni serve in churches and communities across the globe.
 In 2021, Fuller launched its own digital learning platform, FULLER Equip, creating non-degree paths for learners in diverse vocations and allowing even more people to access the riches of Fuller’s scholarship and innovation.

 Yet from Charles E. Fuller's original vision until now, Fuller Seminary's core commitment has remained the same: equipping leaders with minds for careful scholarship and hearts for the unchanging, saving gospel of Jesus Christ.

 Fuller has had five presidents in its 75-year history, each building on the seminary’s founding mission of Christ-centered scholarship and cultural engagement.
 Our current president is Mark Labberton.

 Harold John Ockenga